(888) 815-0802Sign In

 Inside Sales Glossary > What is a Mutual Action Plan (MAP)?

-A Mutual Action Plan (MAP) is a collaborative tool that sales teams and buyers use to synchronize efforts toward finalizing a deal.
-It functions as a transparent, goal-oriented roadmap, detailing crucial milestones, delineating responsibilities, and setting deadlines for both parties involved.
+A Mutual Action Plan (MAP) is a shared roadmap between a sales team and a buyer that outlines key steps, responsibilities, and deadlines to close a deal.
+It helps both sides stay aligned, improves communication, and ensures smoother progress toward a successful purchase.
 MAPs facilitate intricate purchasing processes in technology and AI-powered sales, ensuring that sellers and buyers are harmonized to attain mutual success.

 Key Components of a Mutual Action Plan